scikit-learn-contrib/skope-rules/README.md

 .. image:: ressources/semantic_deduplication_tree_schema.png

-As described in the previous figure the deduplication algorithm constructs a ternary tree of depth *max_depth_duplication* that classify rules in subgroups that are semantically related.
+As described in the previous figure the deduplication algorithm constructs a ternary tree of depth *max_depth_duplication* that classifies rules in subgroups that are semantically related.
 The tree nodes represent the most represented variables in the rule set remaining in the current node.
 The tree edges differentiates three possibilities for a rule :